Earth Notes: On Condensation ManagementUpdated 2021-12-04 16:35 GMT.

 Getting the RH down would of course be best, by dehumidifying and/or lifestyle changes, but in my old house static air, e.g. in the "furniture shadows" was the real contributor to where condensation appeared.

 Be careful that you don't just hide other ventilation problems when using a dehumdifier.
 If you have a gas fire or gas oven it will put humidity into the air along with combustion products such as CO2.
 High levels of CO2 which may make you tired or give you a headache.
-Even without a combustion device you put out about 1kg of CO2 each day breathing.
+Even without a combustion device you breathe out about 1kg of CO2 each day.
 You need to let it out and let oxygen in one way or another!

 Yes, you want to conserve heat.
 But "make it tight, ventilate right" needs the ventilation part too.